 What Do I Do Next?

 If you would like to explore the possibility of implants, please let us know.
-With three years of advanced education in implant and restorative dentistry, Dr. Cooper is one of few who are most qualified to plan and restore implants.
-She acts as an architect who plans, directs, and finishes your implant treatment.
 Other dentists may be called upon to provide the surgical portion of your treatment, like a periodontist or oral surgeon.
 These specialists are also highly qualified in implant treatment.

 Do not let anxiety keep you from getting the care you deserve.
 Patience, compassion, and a gentle approach are the first order when it comes to your care here at Advanced Dentistry of Dayton.
 Beyond that we can offer additional anxiety reducing treatments for your unique situation.